DGCA-Aligned AME Training

 • Category C

-Category A License holder is authorised to issue Certificates for Release to Service (CRS) after performing minor scheduled line maintenance and simple defect rectification within the limits of maintenance tasks specifically endorsed on their authorization issued by a maintenance organisation approved under Rule 133B.
-The certification privileges shall be restricted to the work carried out personally by the license holder within that organisation that issues the authorization.
+A Category A license holder is authorized to issue Certificates of Release to Service (CRS) after performing minor scheduled line maintenance and simple defect rectification within the limits of maintenance tasks specifically endorsed on their authorization issued by a maintenance organization approved under Rule 133B

 Category A license has the following sub category